Skip to content

 Gilberti sees the billboards as a replacement for the personal ads that once ran in newspapers.
 He recalled that they were the best way to find a date in the 1980s.
 “I was the personal ad king from 1979,” said Gilberti, who met his ex-wife via an ad.
 “They were very effective, and they were good because it was down to earth.”

 What began as an experiment turned into a quest to find a long-term partner that soon morphed into self-promotion for Gilberti, who also works as a promoter for comedians.
-“At first, it was to see how it would go, then to meet someone and from there, the media picked up,” he said.
+“At first, it was to see how it would go, then to meet someone, and from there, the media picked up,” he said.
 “So, now it’s more for the media.”

-While he’s not strictly looking for a relationship, Gilberti says that the billboard would only be a scam if he was after financial gains.
+While he’s not strictly looking for a relationship, Gilberti says that the billboard would only be a scam if he was after financial gain.
 Dating apps are the real scam, he says.
 “I can’t picture a scam being someone that is paying for something themselves and putting themselves out there if they have talent,” he said.
 “If you check me out and see the things I’ve done, you’re gonna say, ‘This guy’s got talent.’”

 The billboard has been up for two weeks, and Gilberti plans to keep it up until its expiration date, Sept.
 29 — or longer, if it gets more attention from media or potential dates.
 He envisions a Zoom date to start, and then a move for him to Philly or vice versa.